nelsonjacob/hello-world/README.md

 # hello-world
-Learning how to use GitHub and Git
+Hello, I am Jacob Nelson!
+I am working on learning how to work with GitHub so I can work better with sharing my projects.